 Weighted calisthenics is basically incorporating weights in your bodyweight exercises.

 You’ll be using some equipment for this type of training.
 No worries.
-These equipment are fairly cheap, accessible and nothing fancy.
+These pieces of equipment are fairly cheap, accessible and nothing fancy.
 There are varieties of weights you can choose from.

 Also, when training with weighted calisthenics, be sure your pull-up bar and dip station are sturdy enough to hold you plus the additional weight you’ll be adding.
 Be safe when training with weights!